cagridemirtash/cagridemirtash/README.md

 He is a computer engineer who wants to handle project by side and learn quickly.
 Also, interested in cats and techs.

 * 🌍  I'm based in Turkey
 * 🧠  I'm learning projects which are basis on Backend Technologies.
-Also, Learning Node.js and Go.
 * 🤝  I'm open to discussion on Blockchain, Backend and Network.
 * ⚡  I am a hyperman who is passionate about dreams.